Does Marriage Guarantee You a Green Card?

 For those who have dreams of immigrating to the United States or/and remaining within America permanently, understanding the various options for obtaining lawful resident status is a must.
 For those who are engaged to U.S. citizens, marriage is one pathway to Green Card status.
-For more information about how to obtain a Green Card through marriage, reach out to our experienced Nashville immigration attorneys at Ozment Law, PLC today for a free consultation.
+For more information about how to obtain a Green Card through marriage, reach out to our experienced Nashville immigration attorneys at Ozment Law, PLC today for a consultation.

 Green Cards for Immediate Relatives of U.S. Citizens

 Those foreign nationals who are the immediate relatives of U.S. citizens may apply for a Green Card, which provides lawful permanent resident status.
 Immediate relatives are classified by U.S. Citizenship and Immigration Services as those who: